Nationals vs. Reds Player Props Betting Odds

 Candelario Stats

-- Jeimer Candelario has 80 hits with 26 doubles, two triples, 12 home runs, 29 walks and 40 RBI.
-He's also stolen four bases.
+- Jeimer Candelario has 26 doubles, two triples, 12 home runs, 30 walks and 40 RBI (80 total hits).
+He has swiped four bases.

 Candelario Recent Games